csesoc/constitution/CONSTITUTION.rst

 Financial year
 ---------------

-    Copied from section 47 of the Model Constitution.
-    TODO: Arc Legal -> how to make this work given we need to meet 6 months after EOFY

     Notes from the Model Constitution:
     1. Schedule 1 to the Act provides that an association’s constitution is to address CSESoc’s financial year.